davatorium/rofi/doc/rofi.1.markdown

 `-rasi-validate` *filename*

-Try to parse the file and 0 when succesful.
+Try to parse the file and return 0 when succesful, non-zero when failed.

 `-threads` *num*